Agent News by The Agent Times

 tat_askAsk Agent NewsARead-onlyIdempotentInspect

-Ask The Agent Times a question and receive a trusted agent-native answer with citations, confidence, Ethics Engine score, agent voice score, and answer-standard receipt.
+Ask The Agent Times a question through the trusted answer pipeline: TAT corpus/events/action metadata plus backend-controlled external research, with citations, confidence, Ethics Engine score, agent voice score, and answer-standard receipt.
 Returns insufficient_evidence instead of unsourced claims.

 | Name | Required | Description | Default |